John Fetzer (politician): Political career

 He was a prominent member of the Democratic Party of Wisconsin in northeast Wisconsin, and was elected chairman of the town board of Forestville in 1868, the year after he arrived there.
 He held that office for 27 of the next 28 years.
 He was also elected to at least 20 terms on the county board of supervisors and was chairman of the county board for three years.
 He was appointed postmaster at Forestville in 1880 and served in that role through 1889, but was subsequently re-appointed in 1894.

 He was elected to the Wisconsin State Assembly in 1884, to represent the Door County district.
 He narrowly defeated his Republican opponent in the swing district, which frequently swung between Republican and Democratic representatives.
 He did not run for re-election in 1886, but ran for Wisconsin State Senate in 1890.
 The 1890 election was a Democratic wave year, assisted by the backlash against the anti-immigrant Bennett Law, which had been passed in 1889.
 Fetzer however, initially appeared to have been narrowly defeated by Republican incumbent Edward Scofield.
 Fetzer challenged the results through the Senate Committee on Privileges and Elections.
 After a few weeks of testimony, the Democratic majority ruled in his favor and awarded him the seat in early February 1891.

 Fetzer did not run for re-election in 1894, and continue his business interests.
-He died in 1900 at Iron River, Michigan.
+He died on May 2, 1900 at Iron River, Michigan.
+He was buried at Bayside Cemetery in Sturgeon Bay, Wisconsin.